hribera/DAHSI/README.md

 ### Ipopt optimiser

+Go to the folder `MainIpopt`.
 To get, compile and install the latest version of IPOPT we run the following commands:

 ```
 git clone https://github.com/coin-or/Ipopt.git